nx-boat-tools/nx-boat-tools/packages/helm/README.md

 #### Generated files:

-A helm folder is added within the project directory and it the values files that were created.
+A helm folder is added within the project directory containing the values files that were created.

 #### Updates to `workspace.json`: